 - Nurtures Dashboard

 The Global Dashboard loads as your home page when you log into Sugar Market.
-Click the sugar cube icon at the top left of the Global Navigation bar to return to the Global Dashboad from any location in Sugar Market:
+Click the home icon in the navigation bar to return to the Global Dashboard from any location in Sugar Market.

 Exporting from Dashboards

 Sugar Market lets you view and download raw data displayed in a data table with no limitations.
-To export the data from a card, drill into the card and click the export icon near the top right of the data table.
+To export the data from a dashlet, drill into the dashlet and click the export icon near the top right of the data table.
 The .CSV file will save to your specified download folder on your machine or in the cloud.

 A feature of drill-through capabilities is your ability to drill-through to an entity from the data table.
 For example, by clicking on values such as the email address in the data table, Sugar Market will open the corresponding Lead or Contact Card.
 From there, you can review the lead/contact's buyer's journey, or send an email to sales, enabling you to take immediate action seamlessly from the dashboard experience.